wp-plugins/easy-set-favicon/readme.txt

 = Author =
 Brought to you by [Md.
 Eftakhairul Islam](http://eftakhairul.com) & [Sirajus Salayhin](https://salayhin.wordpress.com)

+= Contribute =
+This may have bugs and lack of many features.
+If you want to contribute on this project, you are more than welcome.
+Please fork the repository from [Github](https://github.com/eftakhairul/Set-Fav-Icon).

 == Installation ==

 Just flow the following easy steps..